CleverCloud/documentation/content/doc/reference/reference-environment-variables.md

 ### VPN

-The VPN addon provides a fixed-ip outgoing node.
+The VPN add-on provides a fixed-ip outgoing node.
 This can be used to work with services protected by ip address filtering. `VPN_ADDON_*` variables will be provided by Clever Cloud upon setup, the only configuration you have to provide is a list of CIDRs (eg. 1.2.3.0/24) for which you want the traffic